michael-on-code/ibleducation-oauth2-greeting-api/README.md

 }
 ```

-Your latest greeting send would be then be visible on
+Your latest sent greeting would be visible on
 the WP Admin Dashboard.

 Enjoy !